 Sadly, it was too early in the morning to get to explore the castle and grounds, but I walked around taking pictures and seeing the area as best I could.
 I was able to follow a path through a wooded area that provided better views of the castle, and charming views of the countryside.

-I will always remember the morning I watched the sun come up over Oban, and seeing the castle for the first time!
+I will always remember my morning run in Oban.
+Watching the sun rise over Oban, and seeing the castle for the first time was amazing.
 Every once in a while we are lucky enough to discover a special place that will stay with us forever.
-I really enjoyed my morning run in Oban.
 I hope to return in the future, and spend more time exploring all that it has to offer, especially the castle!

 If you are ever in Oban and would like to check out my running route, follow Corran Esplanade to the north side of town, past the row of B&B’s and the war memorial.
 Watch for traffic as there aren’t many areas to get off the road.
 You will see the castle just a short way out of town and the views of the water are wonderful.
 It is well worth the trip!